Trump's DEI order leaves academic researchers fearful of political influence over grants

 But that hasn’t eased the fears of scientists and researchers whose work is funded by federal grants.
 The NSF said it is still conducting a review of “projects, programs and activities to be compliant with the existing executive orders.”
 It’s not yet clear what may happen to new and existing NIH grants either.

+On Friday night, the NIH announced it was cutting payments toward overhead costs for research institutions that receive its grants, a policy that could leave universities with major budget gaps.
+Currently, some universities receive 50% or more of the amount of a grant to put toward support staff and other needs, but that would be capped at 15%.

-Universities, which received almost $60 billion for research in the 2023 fiscal year, have been mostly quiet, explaining in statements to their staff and students they are still trying to clarify the executive order’s implications for their research funding.
+Universities, which received almost $60 billion for research in the 2023 fiscal year, have been mostly quiet, explaining in statements to their staff and students they are still trying to clarify the implications of the executive order on DEI.
 Meantime, they are navigating the order’s impact on their own institutional policies supporting underrepresented students.

 The University of California said in a statement it is “evaluating recent executive orders issued by President Trump and the subsequent agency guidance to understand their potential impact on our communities.”